 What to see in Burlington

 Burlington has many identities: a historic early American city, a vibrant college town, a lakeside holiday resort, and an important commercial centre.
-With all these sides to the city, it's no wonder there is plenty to see and do in Burlington.
+With all these features, it's easy to see there is plenty to see and do in Burlington.

 An excellent way to make the most of the city's beautiful views is to hire a bicycle and follow the Waterfront Bike Path, a seven-and-a-half-mile (12km) route that runs from Oakledge Park at the southern end of town to the northern end at the beautiful Winooski River.